kovidgoyal/calibre/manual/edit.rst

 to a previous checkpoint with :guilabel:`Edit->Revert to ...`

 The check pointing functionality is in addition to the normal Undo/redo mechanism when editing individual files.
-Checkpoints are particularly useful for when changes are spread over multiple files in the book or when you wish to be able to revert a large group of related changes as a whole.
+Checkpoints are needed for when changes are spread over multiple files in the book or when you wish to be able to revert a large group of related changes as a whole.